- What is the proposed Halligan Water Supply Project?

 - Do the benefits outweigh the cost?

 Yes!
-Without increased water storage, such as an enlarged Halligan Reservoir, existing and future Fort Collins Utilities customers will be vulnerable to interruptions in water service during situations such as prolonged drought or emergencies like forest fires or infrastructure failures.
+Without increased water storage, such as an enlarged Halligan Reservoir, existing and future Fort Collins Utilities customers could be vulnerable to interruptions in water availability and delivery during prolonged drought or emergencies like forest fires or infrastructure failures.

 - Why is the cost presented as a range?